disfordave/parliament-seats/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author